takekoputa/website/src/pages/index.md

 I'm a first-year PhD student in the Department of Computer Science at UC Davis.
 I'm working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on vector scatter/gather architectures.
-Quantum error correction codes are also part of my study.
+I also work with [Professor Isaac Kim](https://hackmd.io/39K7_jYrS3K3k4Jbn66iHQ?view) on quantum architectures.

-I received my Bachelor's degree from UC Davis, where I worked for 2 years as a software engineer.
+I received my Bachelor's degree from UC Davis, where I worked for 2 years as a gem5 software engineer.

 ## Research